johno/pixyll/_posts/2022-01-02-paying_yourself_llc.md

 God Bless America!

 Just be sure not to “draw” too much money out of your LLC as it would destroy your corporate veil.
-Doing so voids your personal limited liability.
+Doing so voids your limited liability protection.

 To put it differently, make sure you always leave enough money in your business so it doesn’t become undercapitalized.
 If you’re unable to maintain operations, pay debts, or fight legal battles, you could possibly lose personal assets like your house, car, even investments.